directus-labs/guest-authoring/travel-journal/index.md

 ![Creating the journal collection](./images/creating-the-journal-collection.png)

-Head over to Settings→Access Control, and create a customer role with only App Access.
+Head over to Settings → Access Control, and create a customer role with only App Access.
 Give it create, read, update, and delete access to the `journal` collection, add a description, and then proceed to create the customer role while taking note of the customer role id:

 ![Creating a customer role](./images/creating-a-customer-role.png)